aminosbh/socialnetwork/README.md

 We can also find some details about that coding style in a [document][Twitter Coding Style] written by Twitter as part of its [Java common libraries][Twitter common libraries]

+*Best practicies:*

+- Choosing the right collections
+- Always using interface type when declaring a collection.
+- Use generic type and diamond operator
+- Specify initial capacity of a collection if possible
+- Prefer isEmpty() over size()
+- Do not use the classic for loop
+- etc

+[More details][Collections and Generics Best Practices]

 *Entities:*